pretalx/pretalx-docker/README.md

 ### For testing

-* Run ``docker-compose up -d``.
+* Run ``docker compose up -d``.
 After a few minutes the setup should be accessible at http://localhost/orga
 * Set up a user and an organizer by running ``docker exec -it pretalx pretalx init``.

 ### For production